Lacasse Fine Wood Products Inc.

 Do I need to bring the flooring into my house ahead of time?

-NO!
-At Lacasse Fine Wood Products, and at the MIRAGE factory all the flooring is kept in a humidity controlled environment.
-"Equalizing" a floor, would be only necessary if the flooring was not at the correct moisture content to start off with....... and then I would be very nervous to deal in the product.
+"Equalizing" a floor, would be only necessary if the flooring was not at the correct moisture content to start off with....... and then I would be very nervous to sell the product as I know proper onsite acclimatization is messy at best.

 To put it into context, we dry lumber here, from logs, every day.
 On average, it takes 45 days in a forced environment with heat and very large industrial fans, to encourage oak to give up the moisture that naturally exists in it's cells.
 What good do you think it would do to your floor to let it sit in your home for three days packaged up in boxes stacked up on top of each other.